Here are some incredibly useful custom columns that every account should have:

 I personally usually choose Linear or Position Based, as I like pushing more attribution (and therefore spend) into the top part of the funnel.

-The ability to get granular is good.
-But changing default Google Analytics behaviour is often unwelcome (in particular when the change is unexpected).
+The ability to get this granular is good, but the above implementation changed Google Analytic’s default behaviour, which is usually unwelcome (in particular when the change is unexpected).

 Go to Merchant Center > Products > Feeds

 Click the big blue PLUS + button, type link in the field, and select link from the drop down.

 For Data Source, select Set to, type link and select link from the Primary Feed: Content API list.

 Set the default behaviour if the link is blank to “Leave Blank”